-Setting up a Personal Pension Plan or Individual Pension Plan for the business owner
+Setting up a Personal Pension Plan, Individual Pension Plan or Retirement Compensation Arrangement for the business owner.

 There is another area in which careful attention is warranted.
-In order for a business to be a Qualified Small Business corporation it must first be a Canadian controlled private corporation (CCPC).
+For a business to be a Qualified Small Business corporation, it must first be a Canadian controlled private corporation (CCPC).
 Should there be a sale of shares to either a non-resident or a public corporation, there may be a denial of the capital gains exemption as the corporation may no longer be a CCPC.
-This could also be the case where a non-resident executor is named in the shareholder’s will and the shareholder dies.
+This could also be the case where a non-resident executor is named in the shareholder’s will, and the shareholder dies.

 The rules governing whether or not an individual who owns shares in a small business corporation receives a capital gains exemption are complex and often confusing.
 It is important to obtain professional advice when undertaking the appropriate planning.